jonrau1/ElectricEye/README.md

 - Fixing my stupid grammar errors, spelling errors and inconsistencies
 - Removing any unused IAM permissions that may have popped up
 - Adding new forms of deployment scripts or IAC (Salt stacks, Ansible playbooks, etc.)
+- Adding Terraform `v0.12.x` support
-- My to-do list!
+- My to-do list

 ### To-Do
-[] Create an ElectricEye Logo
+- [] Create an ElectricEye Logo
-[] Investigate publishing ASFF schema to SQS>Lambda>BIF API for scale/throttle handling [] Add in Shodan.io checks for internet-facing resources (RDS, Redshift, DocDB, Elasticsearch, EC2, ELBv2, etc) [] Upload response and remediation playbooks and IAC for them - Custom Action Version [] Upload response and remediation playbooks and IAC for them - Title II Version (Full auto, that is) [] Create an Alerting framework with ChatBot for Critical findings / whatever [] Create a Reporting module for use with Elasticsearch & Kibana [] Create a Reporting module (serverless edition) for use with QuickSight
+- [] Investigate publishing ASFF schema to SQS>Lambda>BIF API for scale/throttle handling
+- [] Add in Shodan.io checks for internet-facing resources (RDS, Redshift, DocDB, Elasticsearch, EC2, ELBv2, etc)
+- [] Upload response and remediation playbooks and IAC for them - Custom Action Version
+- [] Upload response and remediation playbooks and IAC for them - Title II Version (Full auto, that is)
+- [] Create an Alerting framework with ChatBot for Critical findings / whatever
+- [] Create a Reporting module for use with Elasticsearch & Kibana
+- [] Create a Reporting module (serverless edition) for use with QuickSight

 ## License
 This library is licensed under the GNU General Public License v3.0 (GPL-3.0) License.
 See the LICENSE file.